PlaidCloud/website/content/en/docs/tasks/debug-application-cluster/determine-reason-pod-failure.md

 You cannot set the termination message path after a Pod is launched

-In the following example, the container writes termination messages to `/tmp/my-log` for Kubernetes to retrieve:
+In the following example, the container writes termination messages to `/tmp/my-log` for PlaidCloud to retrieve:

 ```yaml
 apiVersion: v1